Berlin Climate and Security Conference 2022

 - Advancing climate and conflict sensitive policies and operations on the ground

 - Connecting people, knowledge and ideas across sectors, regions and disciplines to inform mutual and multilateral approaches

-The sessions will comprise a mix of political dialogues as well as partner-led, interactive sessions.
-To ensure broad participation on all levels and from all regions, there will be a follow-up digital segment comprised of partner-run webinars and workshops, bringing together the broader climate security community of practice in the days succeeding the in-person conference.
+The in-person sessions (11-12 October) were comprised of a mix of political dialogues as well as partner-led, interactive sessions.
+To ensure broad participation on all levels and from all regions, the first segment was followed by a digital segment (17-20 October) comprised of partner-run webinars and workshops, which brought together the broader climate security community of practice in the days succeeding the in-person conference.